150 years of first lady inaugural gowns, from Mary Todd Lincoln to Michelle Obama

 In 1953, Mamie Eisenhower selected a glamorous gown embellished with sequins.
 To complement the elegant look, she chose a white fur stole and a diamond choker.

-Four years later, Mrs. Eisenhower previewed the gown she would be wearing for an official photo at her New York apartment.
+Four years later, Eisenhower previewed the gown she would be wearing in an official photo.
 She accessorized the intricate lace gown with a three-strand pearl necklace and a beaded clutch.

 Jacqueline Kennedy

-Jacqueline Kennedy chose an off white gown with a strapless bodice overlaid with silk chiffon.
+Jacqueline Kennedy chose an off-white gown with a strapless bodice overlaid with silk chiffon.
 To cover up before the evening's festivities, the iconic first lady wore a matching, floor-length cape.

 Lady Bird Johnson